Almost lossless analog signal separation and probabilistic uncertainty relations: Probabilistic Uncertainty Relation

-\begin{remark} A statement similar to Proposition~\ref{prop:inj2} was proved in \cite[Lem.~4.3]{SYC91}.
-Specifically, the result in \cite[Lem.~4.3]{SYC91} applies to general linear combinations of Lipschitz mappings, covers the case $\underline{\dim}_{\text{B}}(\mathcal S) \geqslant k$ as well, and gives an upper bound on the lower Minkowski dimension of the set on the left hand side (LHS) in \eqref{eq:empty2}.
-In particular, for $\underline{\dim}_{\text{B}}(\mathcal S)<k$, the case considered here, the upper bound in \cite[Lem.~4.3]{SYC91} implies \eqref{eq:empty2}.
-The proof of \cite[Lem.~4.3]{SYC91} is based on concentration properties of the singular values of $\hm$ \cite[Lem.~4.2]{SYC91}.
-Our proof is more direct, does not rely on specifics of the distribution of $\hrm={[\arm\:\: \bm]}$, but applies to $\underline{\dim}_{\text{B}}(\mathcal S)<k$ only, the case relevant here. \end{remark}

-Proposition~\ref{prop:inj2} shows that we can enforce uniqueness of the solution in the recovery of $\yv$ and $\zv$ from $\wv$ in \eqref{eq:model1} by requiring that the signal $[\yv^{\operatorname{T}}\; \zv^{\operatorname{T}}]^{\operatorname{T}}$ lie in a set with small enough Minkowski dimension.
-We note that this condition is in terms of a general measure for the description complexity of the concatenated random source vector, namely Minkowski dimension, and includes the case of traditional sparsity as measured in terms of the number of non-zero entries.
+Proposition~\ref{prop:inj2} shows that we can enforce uniqueness of the solution in the recovery of $\yv$ and $\zv$ from $\wv$ in \eqref{eq:model1} by requiring that $\xv=[\yv^{\operatorname{T}}\; \zv^{\operatorname{T}}]^{\operatorname{T}}$ lie in a set with small enough Minkowski dimension.
+We note that this condition is in terms of a general measure for the description complexity of $\xrv$, namely Minkowski dimension, and includes the case of traditional sparsity as measured in terms of the number of non-zero entries.
 Section~\ref{sec:cs} elaborates on this matter.

 It remains to establish the concentration of measure result employed in the proof of Proposition~\ref{prop:inj2}.
-This concentration inequality will also turn out instrumental in the proof of Theorem~\ref{thm:hoeldersepneu}.

-\begin{lemma} Let $\arm=[\arv_1\, \dots \, \arv_k]^{\operatorname{T}}$ be a random matrix in $\mathbb R^{k\times n}$ where the $\arv_i$ are i.i.d.\ uniform on $B^n(\0v,r)$ for $r>0$.
-Then, for each $ \uv\in\IR^{n}\! \setminus\! \{\0v\}$, each $\vv\in\IR^{k}$, and all $\delta>0$, we have
+\begin{lemma} Let $\arm=[\arv_1\, \dots \, \arv_k]^{\operatorname{T}}$ be a random matrix in $\mathbb R^{k\times p}$ where the $\arv_i$ are i.i.d.\ uniform on $B^p(\0v,r)$, for $r>0$.
+Then, for each $ \uv\in\IR^{p}\! \setminus\! \{\0v\}$, each $\vv\in\IR^{k}$, and all $\delta>0$, we have

-\end{lemma} \begin{IEEEproof} We start by noting that, by assumption, the random matrix $\arm$ is uniformly distributed in the $k$-fold product set $B^n(\0v,r)\times \ldots \times B^n(\0v,r)$, which is of Lebesgue measure $\alpha(n,r)^{k}$.
+\end{lemma} \begin{IEEEproof} We start by noting that, by assumption, the random matrix $\arm$ is uniformly distributed in the $k$-fold product set $B^p(\0v,r)\times \ldots \times B^p(\0v,r)$, which is of Lebesgue measure $\alpha(p,r)^{k}$.
 We therefore have